PiotrekGa/pruned-cv/README.md

 The idea was to improve speed of hyperparameter optimization.
-All the methods which base on cross-validation require many big folds number (8 is an absolute minimum) to assure that the surrogate model (whether it's GridSearch, RandomSerach or a Bayesian model) does not overfit to the training set.
+All the methods which base on cross-validation require many big folds number (8 is an absolute minimum) to assure that the surrogate model (whether it's GridSearch, RandomSearch or a Bayesian model) does not overfit to the training set.
 Some hyperparameters set may be assessed of poor quality without calculating all the folds.

 On the other hand Optuna proposes a mechanism of pruned learning for Artificial Neural Networks and Gradient Boosting Algorithms.
-It sppeds the search process greatly but the issue with the method is that is prunes the trials based on a single validation sample.
+It speeds the search process greatly but the issue with the method is that is prunes the trials based on a single validation sample.
 With relatively small datasets the model's quality variance may be high and lead to suboptimal hyperparameters choices.